bodong1987/Avalonia.PropertyGrid/README.md

 To do this, you only need to mark the property with a custom Attribute.
 If you need to implement your own rules, just implement your own rules from.

-***The implementation behind this depends on IReactiveObject in Avalonia.PropertyGrid.Model, you can implement it yourself, or directly derive your Model from ReactiveObject.***
+***The implementation behind this depends on IReactiveObject in PropertyModels, you can implement it yourself, or directly derive your Model from ReactiveObject.***

 **AbstractVisiblityConditionAttribute**.
 One thing to pay special attention to is **that any property that needs to be used as a visibility condition for other properties needs to be marked with [ConditionTarget].**
 The purpose is to let PropertyGrid know that when this property changes, it needs to notify the upper layer to refresh the visibility information.

 ### User Localization
-Implement your Avalonia.PropertyGrid.Model.Services.ILocalizationService class, and register its instance by :
+Implement your PropertyModels.Services.ILocalizationService class, and register its instance by :
 ```C#
     LocalizationService.Default.AddExtraService(new YourLocalizationService());
 ```